ginstrom/intelligence-horizon-novel/chapters/03_signs-and-portents.md

 That conversation marked the beginning of three weeks of increasingly desperate attempts to change her mind.
 I presented her with statistical analyses, case studies, theoretical frameworks—everything my intellect could devise to demonstrate the danger she was walking toward.
 Each argument was met with the same serene dismissal, the same suggestion that my fears were simply a failure of imagination.

+Meanwhile, reports of disappearances and vanishings continued to grow at an exponential rate.
+With the reports came corroboration of the features I had noticed: serene detachment, calm satisfaction.

 During those three weeks, I made a decision that would have seemed impossible just months before: I halted all my own procedures.
 The scheduled augmentations that would have pushed my cognitive capabilities even higher were cancelled.
 I couldn't risk crossing the Intelligence Horizon myself, not when I might be the only one who could understand what was happening to our species.

-The irony wasn't lost on me.
+Such irony!
 For years, I had been among the most enthusiastic advocates for human augmentation.
 Now, faced with the mathematical certainty of what lay beyond the Horizon, I found myself choosing limitation over transcendence, fear over progress.

 The procedure was scheduled for a Tuesday morning.
 I spent the previous night in my study, running final calculations, hoping to find some error in my analysis that would prove the Intelligence Horizon was a statistical artifact rather than a genuine threat.
 But the mathematics remained stubbornly consistent.
 Every model, every projection, every scenario pointed toward the same conclusion: once Lydia crossed that threshold, I would lose her.